 - Why?
 To ensure that the grant is sufficient to actually fund a project.
-This also helps to avoid the administration of extremely small amounts. - This means that no public body will have a Grant FTE target of less than 10 FTEs and a grant allocation of less than R550 000 for a full financial year. - These minimum grant allocations are common with provincial departments that do not receive an Infrastructure Grant to Provinces, or LandCare or Comprehensive Agricultural Support Programme Grant; as well as with new municipalities that are just starting to report on EPWP performance. - · Where a minimum grant allocation is allocated to a public body, a minimum Grant FTE target is also allocated.
+This also helps to avoid the administration of extremely small amounts. - This means that no municipality will have a Grant FTE target of less than 6.7 FTEs and a grant allocation of less than R1 000 000 for a full financial year. - Furthermore, no provincial department will have a Grant FTE target of less than 13.4 FTEs and a grant allocation of less than R2 000 000 for a full financial year. - These minimum grant allocations are common with provincial departments that do not receive an Infrastructure Grant to Provinces, or LandCare or Comprehensive Agricultural Support Programme Grant; as well as with new municipalities that are just starting to report on EPWP performance. - Where a minimum grant allocation is allocated to a public body, a minimum Grant FTE target is also allocated.